fetchai/agents-aea/docs/oracle-demo.md

 aea issue-certificates
 ```

-The oracle AEAs require either a locally runnning test node or a connection to a remote testnet.
+The oracle AEAs require either a locally running test node or a connection to a remote testnet.

 ### Setting up with a local Ganache node